Lotus case

 The Lotus case was an international legal case involving France and Turkey in front of the Permanent Court of International Justice.
 The case is known for establishing the so-called "Lotus principle" in international law.

 The case

 Background

 On 2 August 1926 the S.S.
 Lotus, a French steamer, collided with the S.S.
 Bozkourt, a Turkish steamer, in a region just north of Mytilene (Greece).
-As a result of the accident, eight Turkish nationals aboard the Bozkourt drowned when the vessel was torn apart by the Lotus.
+As a result of the accident, eight Turkish nationals aboard in the Bozkourt drowned when the vessel was torn apart by the Lotus.

 Turkey proceeded to arrest the Lotus's captain, Mr. Demons; he was subsequently charged and condemned by the Turkish Courts for the damage and the deaths caused by the accident.

 Appeal to the PCIJ

 France protested against Turkish actions, claiming that, since the crime was committed in high seas, any charge against Mr. Demons belonged to the flag State jurisdiction, i.e. to the French judiciary.

 On 7 September 1927, the case was presented before the Permanent Court of International Justice, the judicial branch of the League of Nations, the predecessor of the United Nations.
 France accused Turkey of illegally arresting Mr. Demons in violation of international law.

 France proffered case law, through which it attempted to show at least state practice in support of its position.
 However, those cases involved ships that both flew the flag of the same state.
 The Court, therefore, by a bare majority, rejected France's position, stating that there was no rule to that effect in international law.